Tractor: Compact utility

 A compact utility tractor (CUT) is a smaller version of an agricultural tractor, but designed primarily for landscaping and estate management tasks, rather than for planting and harvesting on a commercial scale.
 Typical CUTs range from 20-50 hp with available power take-off (PTO) power ranging from 15-45 hp.
 CUTs are often equipped with both a mid-mounted and a standard rear PTO, especially those below 40 hp.
 The mid-mount PTO shaft typically rotates at/near 2000 rpm and is typically used to power mid-mount finish mowers, front-mounted snow blowers or front-mounted rotary brooms.
 The rear PTO is standardized at 540 rpm for the North American markets, but in some parts of the world, a dual 540/1000 rpm PTO is standard, and implements are available for either standard in those markets.

-One of the most common attachment for a CUT is the front-end loader or FEL.
+One of the most common attachments for a CUT is the front-end loader or FEL.
 Like the larger agricultural tractors, a CUT will have an adjustable, hydraulically controlled three-point hitch.
 Typically, a CUT will have four-wheel drive, or more correctly four-wheel assist.
 Modern CUTs often feature hydrostatic transmissions, but many variants of gear-drive transmissions are also offered from low priced, simple gear transmissions to synchronized transmissions to advanced glide-shift transmissions.
 All modern CUTs feature government-mandated roll over protection structures just like agricultural tractors.
 The most well-known brands in North America include Kubota, John Deere Tractor, New Holland Ag, Case-Farmall and Massey Ferguson.
 Although less common, compact backhoes are often attached to compact utility tractors.